 If you’re considering vision correction surgery, be advised that it is typically an out-of-pocket expense.
-LASIK costs can vary depending on the technology and experience of the surgeon.
-According to St. Louis, Missouri-based Marke Scope (a leading source for data in the ophthalmic marketplace) the average cost in 2007 of LASIK and PRK was $2025 per eye, but this can range from $1500 to $3000 per eye.
-The average price for an ICL and IOL were approximately $4000 per eye.
-New technology lenses such as presbyopic and toric IOLs cost even more.
+Fees vary depending on the technology and experience of the surgeon.
+According to St. Louis, Missouri-based Marke Scope (a leading source for data in the ophthalmic marketplace) the average cost in 2007 of LASIK and PRK was $2025 per eye, but can range from $1500 to $3000 per eye.
+The average price for and ICL and IOL were approximately $4000 per eye.
+New technology lenses such as presbyopic and toric IOL’s cost even more.

 Finance plans are generally offered by vision correction practices.

 Most vision correction practices offer payment plans for the procedure through one or multiple finance companies.
 Both 0% interest as well as extended payment plans are typically available that can make monthly payments quite affordable for most potential patients.

 FLEX plans can bring many benefits to you!